isb-cgc/readthedocs/docs/source/sections/FAQ.rst

 I want to be able to run big jobs using Google Compute Engine on the TCGA data hosted by the ISB-CGC.
 What should I do?
 -------------------------------------------------------------------------------------------------------------------------

+You will need to request a Google Cloud Platform (GCP) project.
+Please see `How to Request Cloud Credits <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/HowtoRequestCloudCredits.html>`_ for more details about requesting a project.

 Can I use any email address as a Google identity?
 -----------------------------------------------------